richardpl/ncdm/README.md

 Use S to stop/start all downloads.
 Use i to display more info for selected item.
 Use D to delete selected download from the download list.
-Use HOME/END & UP/DOWN to scroll via items being downloaded.
+Use HOME/END & UP/DOWN to scroll items being downloaded.
+Use LEFT/RIGHT to decrease/increase speed of download.
 Use Q to quit.

 You can also give URLs you want to download via command-line parameters.